Macrometacorp/docs/docs/streams/subscriptions.md

 ![stream-subscription-modes](/img/stream-subscription-modes.png)

-### Exclusive
+## Exclusive

-In `exclusive` mode, only a single consumer is allowed to attach to the subscription.
-If more than one consumer attempts to subscribe to a stream using the same subscription, the consumer receives an error.
+In _exclusive_ mode, only a single consumer is allowed to attach to the subscription.
+If more than one consumer attempts to subscribe to a stream using the same subscription, then the consumer receives an error.

-In the diagram above, only **Consumer-A** is allowed to consume messages.
+In the diagram below, only Consumer-A is allowed to consume messages.

-> Exclusive mode is the default subscription mode.
+Exclusive mode is the default subscription mode.

 ![stream-exclusive-subscriptions](/img/stream-exclusive-subscriptions.png)

-### Shared
+## Shared

-In `shared` or `round robin` mode, multiple consumers can attach to the same subscription.
+In _shared_ or _round robin_ mode, multiple consumers can attach to the same subscription.
 Messages are delivered in a round robin distribution across consumers, and any given message is delivered to only one consumer.

-When a consumer disconnects, all the messages that were sent to it and not acknowledged will be rescheduled for sending to the remaining consumers.
+When a consumer disconnects, all the messages that were sent to it and not acknowledged are rescheduled for sending to the remaining consumers.

-In the diagram above, **Consumer-B-1** and **Consumer-B-2** are able to subscribe to the stream, but **Consumer-C-1** and others could as well.
+In the diagram below, Consumer-B-1 and Consumer-B-2 can subscribe to the stream, but Consumer-C-1 and others could as well.

-**Limitations of shared mode:**
+### Limitations of Shared Mode

 There are two important things to be aware of when using shared mode: